immunefi-team/Bounty_Boosts/ZeroLend/29211 - [SC - Critical] Voting manipulation cause by the possibility to....md

 # Voting manipulation cause by the possibility to transfer veNFT

-Submitted on Sun Mar 10 2024 13:37:05 GMT-0400 (Atlantic Standard Time) by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 19:37:05 UTC by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29211